RohanMishra97/coding-challenge/README.md

 - Implement barebones fold to replicate `reduce` function from `functools`
 - Add test-cases to verify parity with `reduce`
-- If time permits, add fold-right & fold-left operations.
+- Add fold-right & fold-left operations.
+- Add debug feature, print status on each iteration
+- Test other fold examples, like doing map or filters

 ## Scope

 - No parallelism.
 Accumulator functions that are associative could be parallelized, but it is beyond the scope.

+## Resources
+- TODO - Add examples for [these](https://www.youtube.com/watch?v=46dksIrx6jQ) (maybe not the last)